Being underhanded is a good thing when casting two-handed

 Critics say, “It’s not a true Spey rod.”
 Dah.
 Realistically, it’s not the best short pitch rod (35-feet or less)… nor are a lot of 9-footers and no Spey rods.
 Probably the single most significant drawback is as mentioned – in the eastern U. S., try and find one to test drive, almost impossible.

 Scandinavians do it better

-Take a look at this YouTube video of Scandanavian two handed casting style.
+Take a look at this YouTube video of Scandanavian two-handed casting style.
 The technique shown is perfectly adaptable to switch rod line management and casting.
 FYI: The angler, Göran Andersson is one of Europe’s well known and tournament tested fly anglers.
-Sort of like Lefty Kreh and Steve Rajeff folded into on.
+Sort of like Lefty Kreh and Steve Rajeff folded into one.

-This video is one of two really simple tutorials on HOW TO CAST A TWO HANDED FLY ROD.
-What separates this video from so many others on two handed casting are the use of Andersson’s hands.
+This video is one of two straightforward tutorials on HOW TO CAST A TWO HANDED FLY ROD.
+What separates this video from so many others on two-handed casting is the use of Anderson’s hands.
 It’s the off-hand that makes the magic happen with the loose hold by the dominant hand the enabler.
 Yup, that’s it, but watch anyway.